Why Use A Database?

 Search a database to find journal, magazine, or newspaper articles.
 Some databases also provide access to other materials such as dissertations, book chapters, books, datasets, sound recordings, videos, etc.

-- Some databases have the full text of articles.
-If not, follow these instructions to figure out if the library has the journal, or call the Research Help Desk at 405-325-4142 for assistance.
+- If the full text of an article is not available within a database, try one of these three ways to figure out if the library has the journal or call the Research Help Desk at 405-325-4142 for assistance.

-- What if the library does not have a journal article that you need?
+- What if you tried those three things and the library does not have a journal article that you need?
 We can still get it for you via our interlibrary loan service.
 It's free!
 And articles often come electronically within a few days.
-For more information see the interlibrary loan page.

 - If you are interested in browsing a list of LIS journals, see this page.